The Clambassador's Second Annual Cedar Key Shark Swim set for Saturday

 His shock was from the amount of people that came out to The Clambassador’s First Annual Cedar Key Shark Swim last year.

-The event, which Bobbitt said he had about a month to prepare for from the time he came up with it to when it was held, saw more than 100 people participate and over $5,000 being raised for the Cedar Key School playground project, which has since been completed.
+The event, which Bobbitt said he had about a month to prepare for from the time he came up with it to when it was held, saw more than 100 people participate and more than $5,000 raised for the Cedar Key School playground project, which has since been completed.

-“It was an unmitigated success,” Bobbitt said of the inaugural shark swim in a phone interview.
+“It was an unmitigated success,” Bobbitt said of the inaugural shark swim.

 Bobbitt said he feels this year’s event, which is scheduled to take place Saturday, will be even bigger.